Control design for inhomogeneous broadening compensation in single-photon transducers: Acknowledgements

-R.T. and J.V. conceived the idea of using optimisation-based design of drives for inhomogeneous broadening compensation.
+S.D.M. and R.T. contributed equally to this work.
+R.T. and J.V. conceived the idea of using optimization-based design of drives for inhomogeneous broadening compensation.
 R.T., S.D.M., and A.H.S.-N. designed the numerical experiments.
 S.D.M. and R.T. performed the numerical and theoretical analysis.
 All authors wrote the manuscript.